PLUTO INSTRUMENTS

 Low noise is essential for a high-performance current preamplifier.

-red) and the market reference (blue) at the same sensitivity of 1 nA/V (1 GΩ feedback resistor).
+Unless it is an ultimate noiseless current preamplifier, the best way to demonstrate noise performance is to compare it with a widely used time-proven market-leading one.
+The figure below shows shielded open input-referred total current noise density acquired from our PCS-LN (red) and the market reference (blue) at the same sensitivity of 1 nA/V (1 GΩ feedback resistor).
 To match the signal bandwidth ~5 kHz of the market reference at the sensitivity, PCS-LN's bandwidth is also reduced to ~5 kHz from its ~40 kHz full bandwidth by using a 1 pole low pass filter.
 The input voltage noise, which makes a significant noise contribution at the high-frequency range by coupling with the input capacitance, is typically tuned to be below 2 nV/√Hz at 1 kHz.
 It can be below 1 nV/√Hz if necessary.
 Since the input capacitance due to cold cables and thermal anchoring capacitors cannot be avoided by locating the preamplifier close to the signal source, the input voltage noise density may need to be as low as possible.

 PCS-P(Precise)